 LAs are beneficial in many ways to the department community.
 First, the experience of being an LA is of great benefit to the LA.
 The physics education research group at Texas State has studied these benefits, documented here.
 Second, the presence of LAs improves the quality of instruction for the students they serve.
 Third, LAs help faculty over time learn how to more effectively administer interactive engagement instruction.

 The LA program also serves to recruit STEM majors into K-12 teaching careers for those who discover a deeper connection to the practices of teaching and learning.

 Student applicants must have successfully completed at least one of PHYS 1430, 2425, or 2435.
 There is no minimum grade requirement, though academic performance is a consideration.
 Applications are solicited near the end of each semester, and decisions are made shortly thereafter.
 If selected, first time LAs will register for PHYS 3210, Physics Cognition and Pedagogy.
 LAs may serve for more than one semester.
 It is possible to serve three or four total semesters, depending on how effective the student is as an LA, their commitment to studying physics, and their interest in teaching as a profession.

 - Compensation for participating in the program

 LAs receive stipends for participating in the program.
-As of Fall 2016, to be an LA is not an employed position at the university; it is participation in a grant, which is paid as a stipend.
-The amount of this stipend is undetermined, as of May 2016.
+Currently, to be an LA is not an employed position at the university; it is participation in a grant, which is paid as a stipend.
+The amount of this stipend is approximately equivalent to $10/hour.
+The total amount varies depending on how many program components an LA chooses to participate in at the start of the semester.
 Students may also hold positions of employment in addition to being an LA.
 In particular, LAs are encouraged to apply to be employed as Laboratory Instructional Assistants.

 LAs are supported with funding from the National Science Foundation, PhysTEC, and the Halliburton Foundation, as well as from the physics department, the College of Science and Engineering, and the Office of the Provost.